Home

 methods for a Psion Series 5 / 5mx, and a Revo:

-This will terminal all running programs and restart the machine,
+This will terminate all running programs, restart the machine,

-and go to System.
+and start up into System.
 To do this, with the machine switched on,

 close any open files (to protect against data loss), and then